A variant of Horn's problem and derivative principle

-With the derivative principle, we can relate the pdf of the eigenvalues of the sum of two random Hermitian matrices with given spectra to that of diagonals of this sum.
+With the derivative principle, we can relate the pdf of the eigenvalues of the sum of two random Hermitian matrices with given spectra to the pdf of diagonals of this sum.

-In the following, we will use the derivative principle to rederive the pdf of eigenvalues of sum of two random Hermitian matrices with given spectra. \begin{thrm} Assume that two random Hermitian matrices $\bsA$ and $\bsB$ chosen uniformly on the unitary orbits $\cU(\bsa)$ and $\cU(\bsb)$, respectively, the joint pdf $p(\bsc|\bsa,\bsb)$ of the eigenvalues $\bsc$ of the sum $\bsC=\bsA+\bsB$ is given by derivative principle \eqref{eq:derivative-principle}
+In the following, we will use the derivative principle to rederive the pdf of eigenvalues of sum of two random Hermitian matrices with given spectra. \begin{thrm} Assume that two random Hermitian matrices $\bsA$ and $\bsB$ chosen uniformly on the unitary orbits $\cU(\bsa)$ and $\cU(\bsb)$, respectively, then the joint pdf $p(\bsc|\bsa,\bsb)$ of the eigenvalues $\bsc$ of the sum $\bsC=\bsA+\bsB$ is given by derivative principle \eqref{eq:derivative-principle}

 where $q(\bsc|\bsa,\bsb)$ is from \eqref{eq:q(Cdiag|a,b)reformula} by replacing $\bsC^\diag$ as $\bsc$.
 Moreover,

 \end{thrm}

 \begin{proof} Note that